 There’s lots of great sounding headphones but there’s something special about the Audio Technica ATH-SR9.
 It’s comfortable, portable and costs under $450.
 And I really like the sophisticated look of this headphone too.
 The sound is balanced with a wide frequency range that reaches out to the upper and lower end of the spectrum.
 It’s definitely geared toward audiophiles on the go and it probably won’t be for everyone.
 I’ll also add that this headphone is very true to the mix and doesn’t have heavy bass unless it was mixed and mastered that way.
 My conclusion is this headphone will likely be a new audiophile home run.

 Headphone hunters looking for something new that’s good enough for everyday use as well as home and studio reference quality listening will find the SR9 to be worth the extra money.
 Truth be told, the Audio Technica ATH-SR9 is one of my favorite new headphones and I might just try to hold on to it a little longer to experience more of its high-fidelity.
 I’m giving it the MajorHiFi Gold Award.
-You can find the Audio Technica ATH-SR9 headphone for the cheapest price at Audio46 or on Amazon
+You can find the Audio Technica ATH-SR9 headphone for the cheapest price at Audio46 using discount code “majorhifi” during checkout.
+They also retail for a competitive price on Amazon.

 Driver Diameter 45 mm